mojotech/torch/README.md

 # Torch

-> This version of Torch (5.x) only supports Phoenix 1.7 and above and is not fully backwards-compatible with
+> This version of Torch (6.x) only supports Phoenix 1.7+ and OTP 25+ and is not fully backwards-compatible with
 > previous versions of Torch.
 See [UPGRADING](./UPGRADING.md) for more details.

+> See [v5.0](https://github.com/mojotech/torch/tree/v4) if you need support for Phoenix 1.7 and OTP 24

 > See [v4.0](https://github.com/mojotech/torch/tree/v4) if you need support for Phoenix 1.6